Home Money Matters “The One Big Beautiful Bill” Is a Raw Deal for Rural America

 Cuts to Rural Schools, Colleges, and Head Start

-From K–12 to community colleges and Head Start programs, the bill slashes federal funding for education, especially programs that help rural and low-income kids.
+From K–12 to community colleges and Head Start programs, the bill reduces federal funding for education, particularly for programs that support rural and low-income children.
 That means more school closures, fewer teachers, and fewer opportunities to build a future right there at home.

 Goodbye to Public Research and Innovation

 The National Institute of Health, USDA research, clean energy programs, and rural broadband grants all face major cuts or slow death by bureaucracy.
-NIH cuts mean we OBBBA proposes a 25% cut, especially targeting grants to universities and research hospitals.
+OBBBA proposes a 25% cut to NIH, targeting grants to universities and research hospitals.
 This undermines research into cancer, Alzheimer’s, diabetes, mental health, and infectious disease.
 USDA research cuts likewise target universities and reduce programs that ensure farmers have drought-resistant crops and ranchers get range science updates.
 Cuts to broadband leave rural communities behind when it comes to accessing everything available online for their urban counterparts.

 The U.S. has long been a leader in these fields of research.
 Without them, we fall behind, not just in global competition, but in daily life.